feathersjs/docs/guides/basics/authentication.md

 If you now open the console and visit [localhost:3030](http://localhost:3030) you will see that our user has been authenticated.

-## GitHub login (oAuth)
+## GitHub login (OAuth)

-oAuth is an open authentication standard supported by almost every major platform.
+OAuth is an open authentication standard supported by almost every major platform.
 It is what is being used by the login with Facebook, Google, GitHub etc. buttons in a web application.
 From the Feathers perspective the authentication flow is pretty similar.
 Instead of authenticating with the `local` strategy by sending a username and password, we direct the user to authorize the application with the login provider.
 If it is successful we find or create the user on the `users` service with the information we got back from the provider and issue a token for them.

 Let's use GitHub as an example for how to set up a "Login with GitHub" button.
-First, we have to [create a new oAuth application on GitHub](https://github.com/settings/applications/new).
+First, we have to [create a new OAuth application on GitHub](https://github.com/settings/applications/new).
 You can put anything in the name, homepage and description fields.
 The callback URL __must__ be set

 ```sh
 http://localhost:3030/oauth/github/callback